eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/generator-star-spacing/README.md

 - `named` provides overrides for named functions
 - `anonymous` provides overrides for anonymous functions
-- `method` provides overrides for class methods or property function shorthand (for backward compatibility)
+- `method` provides overrides for class methods or property function shorthands (for backward compatibility)
-- `shorthand` provides overrides for property function shorthand
+- `shorthand` provides overrides for property function shorthands

 An example of a configuration with overrides: